If you have heard of the National Guard or the Reserves, you have probably heard the phrase, “One Weekend a Month, Two weeks a Year.”

 Why is this?

 The basic answer is that officials understand not everyone can make every single unit drill assembly.
-Or they may not be able to take off the two weeks for their Annual Training.
+Or they may be unable to take off the two weeks for their Annual Training.
 This could be for personal, medical, or professional reasons.

 But here is the kicker – you need to get written permission from your unit, or you risk missing out on a Good Year.
 In fact, you can have the requisite number of Points and still not earn a Good Year if your unit determines you did not earn it (most commonly for too many unexcused drill absences, or other administrative problems).